Gambli/Hello-World/README.md

 Hi folks!

-Finally i've managed to overcome my laziness and got busy with new projects.
+Finally i've managed to overcome my poor self-organization and got busy with new projects.
 I hope that GIT will help me with managing projects.

 see ya!